 Caroline attended the Embry-Riddle Aeronautical University (ERAU) where she graduated summa cum laude with a Bachelor of Science degree and a minor in Air Traffic Control.

-In addition to her already-expansive aviation experience, she also is an FAA certificated aircraft dispatcher, experienced in aviation law and volunteers as an EAA Young Eagles Instructor Pilot, a program that provides free introductory flights to encourage kids to become our next generation of pilots.
+In addition to her already-expansive aviation experience, she also is an FAA certificated aircraft dispatcher, experienced in aviation law and has volunteered as an EAA Young Eagles Instructor Pilot, a program that provides free introductory flights to encourage kids to become our next generation of pilots.
 She gives back to her community by volunteering as a leader in ERAU day camps focused on introducing young girls to aviation.